Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 The whackier you go with the settings, the less stable you should expect the game to be.

+### Weights

+The weights page lets you configure the frequency that an enemy will appear in the randomiser pool.
+This means you can remove an enemy completely, or make the entire game one creature.
+There are a few considerations:

+- There must always be at least one creature with a non-zero value
+- The **night pool** <u>***must***</u> have one non-zero creature ([these are here](https://github.com/Chagrilled/P4-DandoriDesktop/blob/master/src/genEditing/randomiser.js#L390-L417)) - `Night...` creatures like `NightKochappy` are filtered out of non-night maps so won't appear on day/caves.
+- Certain settings must have correct corresponding weights to keep them functioning - i.e if you have `All Bosses` or `Retain Bosses` on,then you must have at least one boss with a non-zero weight.
+- The pool is randomly mixed with things like items, wild pikmin and so on, so if everything is `0` apart from one creature at `1`, it is very likely to be overwritten with a pikmin/item when the option is available, compared to a weight of 3-5 which makes it more even (as these chances are balanced around having the entire drop pool)

 ### 🐗 Enemies
 - [Randomise Enemies](#randomise-enemies)
 - [Randomise Enemy Drops](#randomise-enemy-drops)